COMBAT BASICS

 • Attacks against Slick fighters in these states take full damage.

-• However, successful defense against weapons, Tooth + Nail attacks and Superhuman strength attacks, take NO damage.
+• However, successful defense against weapons, Tooth + Nail attacks and unarmed attacks, take NO damage.